JasonM2396/GAME2338/Reviews/reviewthree.md

 When you beat the Easy mode, you will advance into the Normal mode.
 Normal mode not only makes the game harder; the hexagon grid also increases in size, so thinking skills is necessary.
 One tip is to click and drag pieces into random areas to see if the piece belongs there, make sure to use your thinking skills while dragging and dropping pieces as well.

 Thinking skills is important because Hex Blocks Puzzle requires you to use your knowledge on where you think the pieces will go.
-If you are having trouble with putting the puzzle pieces in the correct order
+If you are having trouble with putting the puzzle pieces in the correct order, you can use a hint to help you place a piece on the correct spot.

 ## Final Thoughts
 Hex Blocks Puzzle is a great game if you want to increase your thinking skills and to learn to use your brain.
 However, the game is very simple on the Easy mode but it gets harder later on.
 If you want to learn some thinking skills Hex Blocks Puzzle is the perfect game to play.